-ZC Application No. DOA-2011-01165 Control No. 1984-00152 Project No. 00205-389
+BCC Application No. DOA-2011-01165 Control No. 1984-00152 Project No. 00205-389 September 26, 2011 BCC District 04

-- 3 housing types; - Landscape focal points within all of the cul-de-sac islands in the proposed development; - An additional 48-acre open space to be preserved in perpetuity, and maintained by the HOA. - Decorative street lighting at the development entrances; - Decorative paving treatment at the entrances of each tract and incorporated into the recreation area; - A fountain to be located in the existing lake in Pod 64A; - Incorporating existing vegetation to remain within open space, recreation, civic and other miscellaneous areas; - Upgraded quality and quantity of plant materials within select perimeter landscape buffers; and, - Decorative planting within the entrance median from Military Trail.
+- An additional 48-acre open space to be preserved in perpetuity, and maintained by the HOA. - Decorative street lighting at the development entrances; - Decorative paving treatment at the entrances of each tract and incorporated into the recreation area: - A fountain to be located in the existing lake in Pod 64A: - Incorporating existing vegetation to remain within open space, recreation, civic and other miscellaneous areas: - Upgraded quality and quantity of plant materials within select perimeter landscape buffers; and, - Decorative planting within the entrance median from Military Trail.